-4.1.5 Dust-Ozone Interactions
+4.1.5 Dust-ozone interactions

-Heterogeneous uptake of photochemical species leads to changes in the gas-phase composition of the atmosphere; affecting the global ozone budget (Bauer et al., 2004).
-Previous campaigns have observed ozone depletion during high dust loadings (de Reus et al., 2000; de Reus et al., 2005).
-These have also been investigated through modelling studies (Bian and Zender, 2003) and laboratory studies (Chang et al., 2005; Hanisch and Crowley, 2003).
-There is still some debate as to whether the removal of ozone is due to heterogeneous chemistry on the surface of the dust or a feature associated with a change in air mass between high and low dust loadings.
+Heterogeneous uptake of photochemical species leads to changes in the gas-phase composition of the atmosphere, affecting the global ozone budget (Bauer et al., 2004).
+Previous campaigns have observed ozone depletion during high dust loadings (de Reus et al., 2000, 2005).
+These have also been investigated through modelling (Bian and Zender, 2003) and laboratory studies (Chang et al., 2005; Hanisch and Crowley, 2003).
+There is still some debate as to whether the removal of ozone is due to heterogeneous chemistry on the surface of the dust or to a feature associated with a change in air mass between high and low dust loadings.
 The alkalinity of mineral dust has been shown to enhance the uptake of gases on the surface (Grassian, 2002).
-Bauer et al. (2004) propose that the coarse mode of mineral dust could be important for heterogeneous uptake; whilst Chang et al. (2005) found that there was no mass accommodation limitation to the rate of ozone uptake coefficients, concluding that freshly emitted Saharan dust is potentially a significant route of ozone loss.
+Bauer et al. (2004) propose that the coarse-mode of mineral dust could be important for heterogeneous uptake, whilst Chang et al. (2005) found that there was no mass accommodation limitation to the rate of ozone uptake coefficients, concluding that freshly emitted Saharan dust is potentially a significant route of ozone loss.
 Hanisch and Crowley (2003) discussed that mineral dust surface sites could be deactivated by the extended presence of ozone.
-Ultimately the change in the surface of mineral dust may have repercussions for subsequent aerosol-cloud interactions and modify the cloud nucleating properties of the mineral dust.
-A number of case studies observed during the Fennec campaigns were investigated Brooke (2014).
+Ultimately, the change in the surface of mineral dust may have repercussions for subsequent aerosol-cloud interactions and modify the cloud nucleating properties of the mineral dust.
+A number of cases observed during the Fennec campaigns were investigated Brooke (2014).

-Fennec flight profiles provided the opportunity to sample very recently lofted mineral dust which will not have undergone significant atmospheric 'processing' and thus provide a good opportunity to investigate heterogeneous dust/ozone interactions.
+Fennec flight profiles provided the opportunity to sample very recently lofted mineral dust which would not have undergone significant atmospheric "processing" and thus provided a good opportunity to investigate heterogeneous dust/ozone interactions.
 These observations of decreased ozone concentrations correspond with increased mineral dust surface area associated with elevated dust concentrations.
-Figure 9 presents box and whisker diagrams of mineral dust mean surface area correlated with ozone mass mixing ratios observed during b707, where dust uplift was encountered at the far eastern section of the flight track in Northern Mali (orange line in Figure 2d).
+Figure 9 presents box and whisker diagrams of mineral dust mean surface area correlated with ozone mass mixing ratios observed during b707, where dust uplift was encountered at the far eastern section of the flight track in northern Mali (orange line in Fig. 2d).
 The red central line of the box and whisker denotes the median, the edges of the box are the 25th and 75th percentiles and the whiskers extend to the most extreme data points.
-Mean surface areas of 0.15 to 0.35 $\mu m^2 cm^{-3}$ (roughly count median diameters from 0.22 to 0.33 μm) correspond to ozone mass mixing ratio of 49 - 52 ppb.
-As the mean dust surface area increases to 0.45 to 0.75 $\mu m^2 cm^{-3}$ (count median diameters from 0.38 to 0.49), the ozone mass mixing ratio decreases to 41 - 44 ppb.
-The spread in ozone concentrations at mean surface areas of 0.45 $\mu m^2 cm^{-3}$ is associated with crossing into a Harmattan airflow.
+Mean surface areas of 0.15 to $0.35 \,\mu m^2 cm^{-3}$ (roughly count median diameters of 0.22 to 0.33 μm) correspond to ozone mass mixing ratio of 49-52 ppb.
+As the mean dust surface area increases to 0.45 to $0.75 \,\mu\text{m}^2\text{cm}^{-3}$ (count median diameters of 0.38 to 0.49), the ozone mass mixing ratio decreases to 41-44 ppb.
+The spread in ozone concentrations at mean surface areas of $0.45 \,\mu m^2 cm^{-3}$ is associated with crossing into a harmattan airflow.

-These in-situ observations suggest that increased mineral dust surface area associated with fresh dust uplift and a large coarse mode contribution to the size distribution act as a route for the reduced ozone concentrations.
-However, from the analysis presented here it is not possible to unequivocally conclude if the air mass initially contained lower ozone concentrations and mineral dust has subsequently been uplifted, or that mineral dust uplift could have contributed to the reduced ozone concentrations observed.
-There is scope within the Fennec dataset to further investigate airmass source regions, potentially with Lagrangian study methods.
+These in situ observations suggest that increased mineral dust surface area associated with fresh dust uplift and a large coarse-mode contribution to the size distribution act as a route for the reduced ozone concentrations.
+However, from the analysis presented here, it is not possible to unequivocally conclude if the air mass initially contained lower ozone concentrations and that the mineral dust was subsequently uplifted, or if mineral dust uplift could have contributed to the reduced ozone concentrations observed.
+There is scope within the Fennec data set to further investigate air mass source regions, potentially with Lagrangian study methods.